-Most of the time, choosing the right preset from FabFilter Pro-L's preset menu works very well.
+Most of the time, choosing the right preset from FabFilter Pro-L 2's preset menu works very well.
 But in some cases, you might want to adjust and fine-tune the limiting behavior.
-To access Pro-L's advanced settings, click the Advanced button right under the Gain slider at the left of the interface, which makes the advanced panel slide out.
+To access Pro-L 2's advanced settings, click the Advanced button right under the Gain slider at the left of the interface, which makes the advanced panel slide out.
 Clicking the button again will hide the panel.

 The Lookahead knob sets the look-ahead time for the initial 'transient' stage.
 This allows the limiter to examine the incoming audio in advance and predict the amount of gain reduction needed to meet the requested output level.
 If the look-ahead time is very short, the limiter doesn't have much time to move to the desired level: this will generally have the effect of preserving transients better and increasing the apparent loudness, but at the expense of possible distortion.
 Longer look-ahead times are safer, but less loud, and transients might appear to get lost in the mix a little more.

 Very short look-ahead times (less than 0.1 ms) will approximate 'hard clipping', introducing distortion and aliasing.
-This causes inter-sample peaks which can cause further distortion later on.
-To reduce aliasing and inter-sample peaks, we advice to use oversampling.
-Also, turn on ISP metering (also known as True Peak metering) to visualize the inter-sample peaks generated.
-This enables you to adjust the output level accordingly.
+This causes more inter-sample peaks which can cause further distortion later on.
+To reduce aliasing and inter-sample peaks, we advise to use oversampling.
+Also, turn on True Peak Metering to visualize the inter-sample peaks generated, and enable True Peak Limiting to attenuate the remaining true peak overshoot.

 In general, short attack times and long release times are safer and cleaner, but they can also cause pumping and reduce clarity.
 On the other hand, long attack times and short release times can increase apparent loudness and presence, but at the expense of possible distortion.